 Some employers give their employees childcare vouchers which can be used to purchase childcare from a registered childcare provider.
 Most employers who provide childcare vouchers do so through a salary sacrifice scheme.
 Recipients do not have to pay income tax and National Insurance on childcare vouchers up to a maximum value of £55 per week.
 The weekly value allowable depends on how much the recipient earns and when they joined the scheme.

-According to the Government, over 50,000 employers offer childcare voucher schemes and ESC is used by around 450,000 families.
+According to the Government, over 50,000 employers offer childcare voucher schemes and it estimates that there are currently 600,000 families using childcare vouchers.
 The Childcare Voucher Providers Association states that 780,000 parents currently use childcare vouchers.

 The TFC scheme was introduced in April 2017 and is expected to be fully rolled out by March 2018.
 For eligible working families, TFC offers to cover 20% of childcare costs, up to a maximum value of £2,000 per child per year, for children under the age of 12 (or up to £4,000 per year for children with disabilities under the age of 17).
 The scheme operates through online childcare accounts.
 The Government’s 10 point guide for parents provides an overview of the scheme.

 TFC will help more working parents to access support with childcare costs, particularly those who: are self-employed; or are not covered by an ESC scheme; or earn on or near the National Minimum Wage.
-The Government estimates that around 2.3 million families will be eligible, of which 1.5 million are likely to have qualifying childcare costs.
+The Government estimates that 1.5 million families will be eligible for TFC and have qualifying childcare costs.
 The Government contends that TFC is fairer and better targeted than childcare vouchers, in particular because support is paid per child rather than per parent, and there is a maximum income limit for parents of £100,000 per annum.

 Parents will not be able to simultaneously receive support from both ESC and TFC.
 Parents who wish to remain in ESC will be able to, while their current employer continues to offer the voucher scheme.
 There is no obligation to switch to TFC.
 However, existing voucher schemes will be closed to new applicants from April 2018.